 If you haven’t heard about Draftstreet yet, it's a new way to play fantasy baseball that turns the season long grind into quick one night leagues.
 Quick one night leagues where you can win cash money.
 You draft a team for one night and get paid out as soon as the games end.
 Gone are the days of wasting a high draft pick on someone who falls off the map. *coughAlbertPujolscough* It's a lot of fun.
 I love DraftStreet.com and we are lucky enough to present a co-promotion with them: a FREE one-day fantasy league with $350 in prizes exclusively for Miller Park Drunk fans.
-Continue reading »
+Read the rest of this entry »

 Heading into last night's game Ryan Braun was hitting .263/.322/.500 with four homeruns and three steals.
 Not exactly MVP numbers, but if your entire team is hitting like that you are probably leading the league in offense.
 He's been good, but he hasn't been great which is to say he hasn't been Ryan Braun.
 Much like the Brewers record he has been merely okay.
 Last night he changed that.
 Last night Ryan Braun did for the Brewers what the Aliens did for Woody and the gang at the end of Toy Story 3, he picked them up and he carried them away from the incinerator.

 It was one of "those games" that only a special player like Ryan Braun can have.
 He hits the first one and you're glad, but you're not surprised.
 Ryan Braun was the MVP last season, he hits homeruns.
 Then he hits the second one and you're like